UFC 35: Throwdown: Predictions & Analysis

 A few statistical edges stand out.
 Almeida throws significantly more leather — a 0.7 sig. strike per minute gap.
 Almeida is far more active with takedowns, averaging 0.8 more per 15 minutes.
 Semenov has tighter striking defense, making opponents miss more often.

 The Pick: Ricardo Almeida over Andrei Semenov.
-The model is firm on this one: Almeida at 77%.
+We're leaning Almeida here at 74%, a solid but not overwhelming edge.

 Kevin Randleman vs Renato Sobral